shashwattech/PrivacyScan-AI/README.md

 Alternatively, you can use the graphical user interface:

-1. Run the frontend application: python frontend.py
+1. Run the frontend application: python tkinterfrontend.py

 2. Choose between scanning a GitHub repository or a local directory.

-3. Enter the required details and click "Download Repository" or "Scan Local Directory".
+3. Enter the required details and click "Scan Local Directory".

 4. Wait for the scan to complete and view the results in the log window.

+5. View the report by clicking on the Open Report button.

 ## How It Works